heistp/antler/README.md

 - detect lost and late (out-of-order) packets in packet flows, and flag with altered symbology in time series plot
 - add an HTML index of tests and results
+- add report type with standard output for each test:
-- gather node system information for inclusion in reports
+  - node logs and system information
+  - descriptive details for test
+  - time series and FCT plots, with navigation instructions
 - add SaveLog reporter that sorts logs by time
 - add support for sampling Linux socket stats via netlink (like [cgmon](https://github.com/heistp/cgmon))